apache/arrow/docs/source/format/CanonicalExtensions.rst

   used as the storage type here because only schemas are involved.

-  The client would presumably not be able to query such columns from the Flight SQL service, but there may be other columns in the table that it could query, or it could prepare a query that references the unknown column in an expression and produces a result that *is* supported.
-The Unknown type is a better experience than erroring or silently dropping columns from the catalog.
+  The client would presumably not be able to query such columns from the service, but there may be other columns that it could query, or it could prepare a query that references the unknown column in an expression and produces a result that *is* supported.
+The server could make up an extension type on the fly, but then the client wouldn't be able to tell if it can try to query the column or not, while with Unknown, it knows the column is unsupported.
+So as discussed above, Unknown is superior to all alternatives.

   An example of the extension metadata would be::